zilliztech/zdoc/docs/tutorials/faqs/faqs-get-started.md

 ![ObhQbbImLoKHdexbeD0cBMSWngh](/img/ObhQbbImLoKHdexbeD0cBMSWngh.png)

-For more details about the test result, see [Performance Comparisons](https://docs.zilliz.com/docs/choose-the-right-cu-type-and-size#performance-comparisons).
+For more details about the test result, see [Select the Right CU](./cu-types-explained-1).

 ### Is pricing the same in every region?{#is-pricing-the-same-in-every-region}